AshtinGold/New-repo/readme.md

 Note that this page writes down only very non-task speciifc installation problems.
 Problems pertaining to a single github project will likely not end up here.

+## Syntax
+It is important to define every single term or syntax when writing an explanation blog post.
+Note that these are my preferred notations, and will be certainly different than other tutorials and blogs you read elsewhere.
+<>  this indicates a non-optional argument (word) that must be used.
+<< >> this indicates an optional argument.

 ## PyTorch
 Q: Torch not compiled with CUDA enabled
 A: The  ''Torch not compiled with CUDA enabled'' error is likely to occur when the user does not have CUDA Toolkit installed in their Python environment.